-Established in 2016, the Martha Farrell Foundation is committed to creating a gender-just society by eliminating sexual and gender-based violence.
+All individuals, communities, and institutions have the will and ability to contribute to their self-empowerment and growth.
+Established in 2016, the Martha Farrell Foundation is committed to shaping a gender-just society by eliminating sexual and gender-based violence.

 MFF envisions a world in which all formal and informal learning and working spaces are safe and gender equitable.